 Keep scrolling and you can select the user(s) assigned to the job.
 You (the person creating this job) will be auto-assigned unless you are making this job on another user's schedule using team view, then they will be assigned.
 You can add team members here to assign them to this job.
 You can also add or invite a new team member by tapping the plus sign in the team section.

 This is also where line items can be added to the job.
-Click the green "add line item" button to select the products and services that will be needed on this job.
+Click the green Add Line Item button to select the products and services that will be needed for this job.

 Keep scrolling and at the very end, we have how this job will be invoiced.
 How the invoicing option appears here will be dependent on how the job's schedule was set up.

 For a one-off job (no repeating visits): Chose "once the job is complete" to be prompted to invoice once the final visit for this job is completed, or "don't remind me to invoice" to skip creating an invoice reminder.
 This option won't prompt you to invoice for the job.

 For a recurring job (you picked an option from the repeats dropdown): You will be able to set up a recurring invoicing schedule.